From Cartier to Vacheron Constantin, the Best New Timepieces at Watches & Wonders 2022

 Go big or go home!
 Cartier came to wow collectors this year with one of the most extraordinary timepieces in the 2022 Watches and Wonders lineup.
 Just when you think watchmaking had flexed on every possible new take on telling time, the Parisian house has arrived with the new Masse Mysterieuse, which features the entire movement in the oscillating mass.
 The automatic winding Caliber 9801 MC was eight years in development—a typical new movement averages about two years—and offers a groundbreaking new twist on the maison‘s Mystery clocks (first introduced in 1912) and watches, which are known for hands that appear to float within a transparent body, seemingly with no connection to the movement.

 Five different constructions of the concept were required before its final design could be realized in a prototype with two prototypes following before it could finally be put into production.
 Every single component that powers the Masse Mysterieuse are integrated in the rotor, which has been skeletonized in order to reveal the interior parts.
-A differential system has been incorrporated into the movement to prevent the hour and minute hands from catching on the rotor/movement.
+A differential system has been incorporated into the movement to prevent the hour and minute hands from catching on the rotor/movement.
 The caliber rotates in both directions with the movement of the wrist in order to power the timepiece.
-There is no dial, so the wearer can watch as time

 This is the most technically challenging watch ever created at Cartier and is a first in the entire watchmaking industry.
 It comes as pictured above, but will also be available in a version set with baguette-cut diamonds, also on a leather strap, or a platinum bracelet model with both the bracelet and the case set with baguette-cut diamonds.
 Only 30 pieces will be made in total.
 Prospective clients will, no doubt, have to be longtime Cartier loyalists.
 This is the pièce de resistance for any important collection.